Skip to content

 Q: What’s one thing you wish you knew before you started?

-A: “I think I know everything but know that I do not.
-Listening to comprehend and not just to respond works.”
+A: “It may feel like I know everything, but I know that I do not.
+Listen to comprehend and not just to respond.”

 Q: How do you stay connected with friends, family and professional networks?